TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-high-cpu-apollo.md

 ### Diagnostics

-We are attemping to run diagnostics for your Azure Virtual Machine.
+We are attempting to run diagnostics for your Azure Virtual Machine.
 If any issues are detected, the findings will be listed below.

 If your issue is happening currently, then this is the best time to review the captured data to attempt to locate the process leading to high CPU consumption.
 You can use the tools described in following recommendations for further troubleshooting.